If you need help with a speech, our ghostwriters can craft the words to get your message across, entertain your audience and impress everyone.

 The result is that the words will flow more naturally from your mouth.
 They will sound less memorized.
 You will be less dependent on staring at the paper in front of you, and more able to look at the people you are talking to.

 Watch how you look when you speak.
 Make sure your mouth is moving.
 Keep your posture.
 Don’t fiddle with your hands.
 Practice emphatic gestures.
 We communicate a lot with our bodies, so make sure your body is communicating the same thing as your words.

 After practicing for a while, record your voice.
 Play it back to see how you sound.

 Volume speaks volumes.

 Make sure that people can hear you.
-With a mike, that’s usually not an issue.
-Will there be a mike?
+With a microphone, that’s not an issue.
+But, will there be a microphone?
 It’s best to make sure.

-Even with a mike, some people don’t speak loud enough or clearly enough.
+Even with a microphone, some people don’t speak loud enough or clearly enough.
 If your audience has difficulty hearing you or understanding your words, they’ll find it even tougher to understand your message.

 Variety is the spice of public speaking.

 Loud is good.
 But not all the time.
 Sometimes, you need to raise your voice to a crescendo for emphasis.
-Other times, lowering your voice to almost a whisper will get their attention better.
-In your speech, you should do both.
+Other times, lowering your voice to almost a whisper will get their attention even better.
+You should do both.

 You should also vary the pace of speaking.
 There are times for speaking fast.
 There are times for speaking slow.
 There are times to pause for emphasis, especially when you want the audience to think about a question you just asked or a new idea you have just suggested.